-of providing democratic-based services and only in a litigation setting.
+which would likely occur in the course of providing democratic-based services and only in a litigation setting.
 This exception would thus not implicate fee-sharing with a nonprofit in the course of providing transactional or economic-based services, such as fee-sharing in the course of holding a wills and end of life directive workshop.
 The prohibition on fee sharing is thus a broad proscription.

 b.
-No Partnerships.
+No Partnerships

 Subpart (b) of Rule 5.4 provides: "A lawyer shall not form a partnership with a nonlawyer if any of the activities of the partnership consist of the practice of law."
-While a simple rule, its implications are vast.
-First, this subpart prohibits partnerships with a nonlaywer in any of the activities of the partnership consist of the practice of law, which implicates the generally undefined but far-reaching definition of the "practice of law."
+250 While a simple rule, its implications are vast.
+First, this subpart prohibits partnerships with a nonlawyer if any of the activities of the partnership consist of the practice of law, which implicates the generally undefined but far-reaching definition of the "practice of law."
 Thus, looking at D.C.'s definition of the practice of law as an example, the "practice of law" includes not only litigation and transactional services, but also counseling on how to manage a client's legal needs and furnishing the attorneys to provide those services.
-Both Vista Law and Axiom Law potentially violate this part of the rule if they have nonlawyer partners.
-Both provide attorneys on short and long term bases to fill unmet organizational in house needs, and Axiom Law also provides legal business consulting services to clients, structuring legal needs for efficiency and cost.
-240
+251 Both Vista Law and Axiom Law potentially violate this part of the rule if they have nonlawyer partners.
+252 Both provide attorneys on short and long term bases to fill unmet organizational in-house needs, and Axiom Law also provides legal business consulting services to clients, structuring legal needs for efficiency and cost.
+253

 This subpart has also caused a great deal of consternation among legal practitioners because of its unclear implications on non-profit partnerships or MDPs.
 The Rules do not further define what it means by a "partnership" at least not in a manner that distinguishes between for profit and non-profit activities.
-A common law definition of partnership-two or more persons associating to sell a good or service for a profit-suggests that this rule should only apply to for-profit partnerships.
-241 However, some argue that relying on the common law definition of "partnership" in this context is too ambiguous, and that nonprofit MDPs need a specific rule.242 In fact, the definitions for purposes of the rules seem to turn on whether the entity provides professional legal services.243 Further, each state will have a different, nuanced definition of what constitutes a "partnership" for purposes of Rule 5.4, and a survey of state ethic's opinions on the matter indicate that whether non-profit MDPs are also prohibited under subpart (b) is up to each state's interpretation.244 Also, subpart (d) of the rule, discussed below, which makes an explicit reference to "for profit" activities, supports the
+A common law definition of partnership-two or more persons associating to sell a good or service for a profit-suggests that this rule should only apply to for-profit partnerships.254 However, some argue that relying on the common law definition of "partnership" in this context is too ambiguous, and that

-237 Id.
-R. 5.4(b).
+250 Id. r.
+5.4(b).